mprins/ng-rxjs-operators/README.md

 # ng-rxjs-operators
 Examples of using different RxJS operators in an Angular CLI-project

-This project was updated to be used with Angular 7.x+ and RxJS 6.x+ (using pipeable operators).
+This project was updated to be used with Angular 9.x+ (ivy compiler) and RxJS 6.x+ (using pipeable operators).

 ## Roadmap
 - <strike>update to a more recent version of Angular</strike>